This post may contain affiliate links. Please see our full Disclosure Policy for details.

 I’m just super out of touch with nature, I guess.

-So far, my garden bed experiment is going better than expected.
-We bought a baby lime tree that’s thriving.
-I have zucchini and yellow squash planted, and they’re already sprouting flower buds!
-My tomatoes are growing slower than I think they should, but they’re coming along.
-I planted some sprouted onion bulbs, and they’re coming along, as well as a big basil bush that’s not dead yet!
+Last summer, my garden bed experiment went better than expected.
+We bought a baby lime tree that’s still thriving.
+I had zucchini and yellow squash planted, and they actually sprouted flower buds!
+My tomatoes are still growing slower than I think they should, but we planted some sprouted onion bulbs and a big basil bush that’s not dead yet!

 We had a lot of heavy rain a couple of weeks ago that absolutely murdered quite a few of the seedlings I was hardening, though.
 I was pretty bummed that I didn’t think to pull them in to the patio and out of the deluge.

-One of these days, though, I’m determined to make this Springtime Sangria with homegrown fruits!
+One of these days, though, I’m determined to make this Moscato Sangria with homegrown fresh fruits!

 This cocktail is seriously the most delicious drink I’ve had in months.
-I’m a huge fan of Moscato di Asti – it was the wine that made me decide I liked wine.
-Of course, drinking a glass is like downing liquid alcoholic candy, so if you enjoy sweets, it’s hard not to enjoy it.
+I’m a huge fan of Moscato di Asti – it was the wine that made me decide I liked wine so many years ago.
+Of course, drinking a glass of moscato wine is like downing liquid alcoholic candy, so if you enjoy sweets, it’s hard not to enjoy it.

-This Moscato sangria needs no added sugar – it’s sweet enough from the wine and juice.
+This Moscato sangria needs no added sugar – it’s sweet enough from the wine and fruity flavors in the juice.
 Toss in a little tequila and triple sec, and you’ve got yourself a lovely drink for sitting by the pool, in your patio lounger or hammock, or even your couch if you’re the indoorsy type.

 In my case, it’s been my pick-me-up during my adventures in gardening.